Privacy Policy

 If you purchase a Pro or Team subscription through the App Store, the transaction is handled entirely by Apple through StoreKit 2.
 Dryx does not process, store, or have access to your payment information, Apple ID, or billing details.
 Apple's handling of this data is governed by Apple's Privacy Policy.

-During a scan, Dryx may query the public MCP Registry API (registry.modelcontextprotocol.io) to verify whether detected MCP servers are known and recognized.
+During an inspection, Dryx may query the public MCP Registry API (registry.modelcontextprotocol.io) to verify whether detected MCP servers are known and recognized.
 These queries contain only the MCP server name — no user data, file paths, secret names, or machine identifiers are included.

-If you prefer fully offline operation, scans will still complete successfully without this lookup; servers will simply be classified with reduced trust information.
+If you prefer to skip this lookup entirely, inspections will still complete successfully without it; servers will simply be classified with reduced trust information.

 Skill Shield package fetches (user-initiated)